sole/slides-ff2014/README.md

 # Tools for the 21st century musician
-> A talk for Full Frontal 2014, Brighton, England
+> A talk for Full Frontal 2014, in rainy/sunny/cloudy/haily/cloudy Brighton, England

 ## Video